ekmagiccat/Bakery2/README.md

 ## Description

-This is an application using C# that allows users to see a main page for Pierre's Bakery, a list of current vendors, apply to become a vendor and place orders via the website.
+This is an application using C# that allows users to see a main page for Pierre's Bakery, a list of current vendors, create a vendor profile and place orders for each vendor.

 ## Setup/Installation Requirements